Japan Railway Construction, Transport and Technology Agency: Subsidiaries

 In 2011, the National Diet passed legislation requiring JRTT to use its retained earnings from other businesses for the purpose of Shinkansen construction and capital expenditures at its subsidiary railway companies.

-JRTT was also a shareholder of the West Japan Railway Company and Central Japan Railway Company before offering those shares to the public.
+JRTT was also a shareholder of the West Japan Railway Company, the Central Japan Railway Company and the Kyushu Railway Company before offering those shares to the public.
 (The East Japan Railway Company was privatized shortly before JRTT was founded.)